a1nouru/Competitive-Programming/README.md

 # InterviewPrep
-Repo to prep for Technical interview || GOAL=200 QUESTIONS
+Repo to prep for Technical interviews